jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dictionary/dictionary.rst

 .. toctree::

-Dictionary is a list of records in a systematic form, e.g. list of employee(Name, Surname, Age, Address).
+Dictionary is a list of records in a table form, e.g. list of employees (First name, Last name, Age, Address).
-Data from dictionary could be used in envelope:
+Data from dictionary could be used in envelope.

 Create Dictionary Field
 =======================